— The Council of American Master Mariners, Inc. —

 CAMM is widely recognized as an organization whose members are highly regarded and extremely knowledgeable about the issues on which we take positions.

 The following are CAMM’s current positions on maritime matters.
-Positions were agreed on by attendees at our 2013 AGM or revised by the Positions Committee as instructed by membership.
-Changes recommended by the Positions Committee are shown in red type.
+Positions were agreed on by attendees at our 2014 AGM or revised by the Positions Committee as instructed by membership.

 SUPPORT IFSMA Resolution 1/2004 (AGA 30) calling on IMO, ILO and other regulatory interests to develop guidelines for Port States with regard to the arrest and detention of Masters without trial following maritime casualties.
 (See IFSMA AGA 30 - Resolution 1/2004 for full statement.)